ralfebert/EndpointModel/README.md

 # EndpointModel

-EndpointModel is a compact networking base model for SwiftUI apps.
+EndpointModel is a lightweight base structure for Model ObservableObjects that handle networking in SwiftUI apps.

-See the included example project for an example on how to use `EndpointModel`.
+See the included example project `TodosExample` for an example on how to use `EndpointModel`.